hirosystems/stacks-subnets/docs/how-to-guides/how-to-enable-event-observer-interface.md

 }
 ```

-Reason can be one of:
+The reason can be one of the following:

 * `ReplaceByFee` - replaced by a transaction with the same nonce, but a higher fee
 * `ReplaceAcrossFork` - replaced by a transaction with the same nonce but in the canonical fork